Sticky Chicken Rice Bowl

 Assemble the dish:

-- Add rice to the bottom of a plate or bowl.
+- Add rice to the bottom of a bowl.
 Top the rice with furikake. (optional)

-- Next, you’ll add some of the sticky chicken, sautéed shiitake mushrooms, and pickled cucumbers and onions.
+- Next, add some of the sticky chicken, sautéed shiitake mushrooms, and pickled cucumbers and onions.

 - Add a spoonful of kimchi and any other toppings you desire.